Reviews You Can Rely On

 Credit: Sara Aranda

 This review started with a comb-through of current offerings from various manufacturers.
-We selected the strongest contenders from an initial group of over 75 pairs.
-After purchasing, we tested and scored them according to metrics we consider fundamental to this gear category.
-Our ratings in all these metrics are informed mostly through field testing, which is done primarily on trails in Colorado.
-Our more in-hand lab tests included a paperclip snag test, a blow dryer test, and a variety of objective measurements.
-We also wore each model all day to gain a more thorough understanding of their relative comfort, regardless of whether we were sweating up a mountain, sitting at the computer, or running errands.
-With the average hiker in mind, we wanted to make sure we covered the basics in addition to fine-tuning our assessments of features and nuanced technical traits in design.
+We selected and purchased the strongest contenders from an initial group of over 75 pairs, then tested and scored them according to metrics we consider fundamental to this gear category.
+We hiked and performed various activities in each pair, and our lab-style testing included a paperclip snag test, a saturation test, a blow dryer test, and a variety of objective measurements such as weight, inseam length, stitch density, etc. We also wore each pair an entire day to gain a more thorough understanding of their relative comfort, regardless of whether we were sweating up a mountain, sitting at the computer, or running errands.

 • Comfort and Mobility (35% of overall score weighting)